-On October 9, 2014, Thurston County and Thurston Regional Planning Council (TRPC) hosted a second community workshop for residents of McLane Creek basin and other interested parties.
+On October 30, 2014, Thurston County and Thurston Regional Planning Council (TRPC) hosted a second community workshop for residents of Black Lake basin and other interested parties.
 Attendees had the opportunity to view maps that showed the different future scenarios and outlined different outcomes associated with each, including the results of the modeling work.
+They were provided with colored dots that they could place to indicate items they liked (green dot) or disliked (red dot) about a certain scenario, and could also write comments on notes attached to the maps.